To Kill A Mockingbird (1960) Book Review: a Principled Lawyer Must Stand for Justice

 The pivotal part of To Kill A Mockingbird is how a criminal lawyer of Maycomb Court took the Tom Robinson case and fought to the utmost to prove him innocent of the crime he was alleged and arrested.
 The lawyer, Atticus Finch, the father of Jem and Scout put his reputation and endured collective vilification from the white people from the entire neighbourhood.

 As if defending black people is another kind of crime, he encountered threats from the plaintiff, disgust from his family, and criticism from his neighbours.
-But, Atticus, a man who determined not to live a dual life refused to bend over and remained a man of his word to defend Tom Robison.
+But, Atticus, a man who is determined not to live a dual life refuses to bend over and remains a man of his word to defend Tom Robison.

 As a lawyer and as a father he was always ready to live up to his morals and principles he thought his children every day.
 Being a benevolent and lover of humanity and being a man of white class and considerably higher social rank, he considered not standing for the black people hypocrisy.
 And that makes everything different for him.
 Because he was not willing to live a life which is different from the court from family or vice versa.